Pwelling/simpleRestApi/README.md

 # simpleRestApi
-This simple REST-API I've made as result of a job-interview
+This simple REST-API I've made as result of a job-interview, using Symfony

 You can find a working copy at http://elastique.welling-online.eu